invana/invana/README.md

 ## Features

+[comment]: <> (- Vertex based queries methods `read_inedges`, `read_incoming_vertices_with_inedges`,)

+[comment]: <> (  `read_outgoing_vertices_with_inedges`, `read_bothv_with_outedges`.)

 - Run your gremlin queries.
 - JSON response
-- CRUD on vertices and edges with properties.
+- CRUD operations on vertices and edges with properties.
 - Read one or many vertices and edges.
 - Update properties of on or many vertices and edges.
 - Delete one or many vertices and edges.
 - Supports querying with pagination.
-[comment]: <> (- Vertex based queries methods `read_inedges`, `read_incoming_vertices_with_inedges`,)

-[comment]: <> (  `read_outgoing_vertices_with_inedges`, `read_bothv_with_outedges`.)

-- Query data using search filters described in https://tinkerpop.apache.org/docs/3.5.0/reference/#a-note-on-predicates.
+- Perform search using filters described in https://tinkerpop.apache.org/docs/3.5.0/reference/#a-note-on-predicates.
   Following filter keyword patterns are supported with `read_many`, `read_one`, `delete_many`, `delete_one`, `update_many`,`update_one`
     - has__id=1021